XandecoPG/XandecoPG/README.md

-## Olá, me chamo Alexandre Braz Franca e sou estudante de Engenharia de Software, cursando o segundo semestre, pela Uniasselvi.
-Sou fascinado por tecnologia e computação desde criança e na área de desenvolvimente foi onde me encontrei para poder realizar um sonho de poder trabalhar com a tecnologia.
+## Olá, me chamo Alexandre Braz Franca
 <!--
 **XandecoPG/XandecoPG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.